igorfyago/Coursera-Spec-Java--Parallel-Concurrent-Distributed/README.md

 ## SKILLS YOU WILL GAIN:

-- Distributed Computing

-- Optimistic Concurrency Control

-- Parallel Computing:
+* Parallel Computing

-•	Theory of parallelism: computation graphs, work, span, ideal parallelism, parallel speedup, Amdahl's Law, data races, and determinism
+** Theory of parallelism: computation graphs, work, span, ideal parallelism, parallel speedup, Amdahl's Law, data races, and determinism

-•	Task parallelism using Java’s ForkJoin framework
+** Task parallelism using Java’s ForkJoin framework

-•	Functional parallelism using Java’s Future and Stream frameworks
+** Functional parallelism using Java’s Future and Stream frameworks

-•	Loop-level parallelism with extensions for barriers and iteration grouping (chunking)
+** Loop-level parallelism with extensions for barriers and iteration grouping (chunking)

-•	Dataflow parallelism using the Phaser framework and data-driven tasks
+** Dataflow parallelism using the Phaser framework and data-driven tasks

-- Java Concurrency
+* Java Concurrency & Optimistic Concurrency Control

+* Distributed Computing